Punchyou/flavors_of_physics_Ds_decay/project_report.md

 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/features_distributions.png" alt="drawing" width="800"/>
 </div>

-Most variables have a skewed distribution, so the dataset provides a good candidate for scaling the data, for example with a robust scaler transform to standardize the data in the presence of skewed distributions and outliers.
+Most variables have a skewed distribution, so the dataset provides a good candidate for scaling the data, for example with the `sklearn`robust scaler transform to standardize the data in the presence of skewed distributions and outliers.

 ##### Features Correlation
 The following [heatmap](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/images/features_correlation_heatmap.png) shows how linearly correlated the features are.
 The annotated numbers show the [Pearson correlation coefficients](https://medium.com/analytics-vidhya/feature-selection-techniques-2614b3b7efcd).
 This is a common method intended to reduce the number of input variables to those that are believed to be most useful to a model in order to predict the target variable.
-Pearson correlation assumes a Gaussian probability distribution to the observations and a linear relationship, so the data were scaled with a robust scaler transform before calculating the correlations between the features.
+Pearson correlation assumes a Gaussian probability distribution to the observations and a linear relationship, so the data were scaled with the `sklearn` robust scaler transform before calculating the correlations between the features.
 The highest coefficients are below 0.9, and over 0.8 for only 4 features, so I decided to include all of them in the training process.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/features_correlation_heatmap.png" alt="drawing" width="700"/>